icnh/astro_test/src/pages/about.md

 ---
-title: 2023
+title: About us
 layout: ../layouts/BaseLayout.astro
+year: 2023
 ---

-# About Page
+# The About Page

 lorem ipsum